shadji/PHPOpsWorks/onddo_proftpd/README.md

 To create a user and use a password from the standart input rather than the

-echo "PASSWORD" | sudo perl ftpasswd --passwd --name=e --home=/tmp/ --shell=/bin/false --uid=1003 --file=/etc/proftpd/ftpd.passwd  --stdin
+echo "PASSWORD" | sudo perl ftpasswd --passwd --name=XXX --home=DIRECTORY --shell=/bin/false --uid=1003 --file=/etc/proftpd/ftpd.passwd  --stdin

 Contributing